mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 | ----------------------- | ------ | ------------------------------------------------------------ |
 | `AssistantResponseText` | String | Assistant message that was generated by the model as a response to a user message. |

-The following microflows may be used in order to construct and handle the required inputs:
+The following microflows may be used to construct and handle the required inputs:

 * `ChatCompletionsSession_Create` is used to create the session wrapper that must be passed as input parameter.
 * `ChatCompletionsSession_AddMessage` is used to attach the historical messages to the `ChatCompletionsSession`.
 The content of such a message corresponds to a system, assistant, or user prompt.
 In the case of multiple historical messages the order is relevant.